Enbetsu, Hokkaido: Etymology

+Government

+Teshio has a mayor-council form of government with a directly elected mayor and a unicameral town council of eight members.
+Enbetsu, as part of Rumoi sub-prefecture, contributes one member to the Hokkaidō Prefectural Assembly.
+In terms of national politics, the town is part of the Hokkaidō 10th district of the lower house of the Diet of Japan.

 Economy

 The primary agricultural product of Enbetsu is rice, specifically of glutinous rice for the preparation of mochi.
 Asparagus and melons are also grown in the town.
 The local economy also depends on dairy farming and fishing.
 Enbetsu is a source of flounder and Yesso scallops.

-Schools
+Education

 The Town of Enbetsu Board of Education maintains one elementary school, Enbetsu Elementary School, and one junior high school, Enbetsu Junior High School.
 The elementary school is located to the northeast of the Town Hall, in the central Honchō district, while the junior high school is located to the southeast, in the eastern Kōwa district.
 Enbetsu also maintains a single municipal preschool, which is located next to the elementary school.

 Hokkaido Enbetsu Agricultural High School, a prefectural high school, is located in the Kitahama district of the town, a short distance from the town center.
 The high school was founded in 1952.

 Transportation

 Enbetsu was once connected to the rest of Hokkaido by the JR Hokkaido Haboro Line.
 The line, completed in 1958, connected Rumoi with Sapporo.
 Utakoshi, Teshiokanaura, Enbetsu, Keimeikarijōkōjō, and Marumatsu were all stations on the line located in Enbetsu.
 The Haboro Line was discontinued in March 1987.
 Currently, the closest JR Hokkaido train stations accessible from Enbetsu via public transport is located in Horonobe, to the north, and Rumoi, to the south.